Tuscany Travel Guide

 Hills of Tuscany © Francesco Sgroi

 Florence is one of the most popular cities in Italy for tourists, and is widely considered one of the most beautiful cities in the world.
-It is a dreamy destination made up of cobbled streets, picturesque piazzas, a wealth of Renaissance art and architecture, and some of the best galleries and museums in Italy.
-It is also a conspicuously Tuscan city, with all the sleepy charm of the region and many worthwhile excursions into the countryside.
+It's a dreamy destination made up of cobbled streets, picturesque piazzas and a wealth of Renaissance art and architecture, boasting some of the best galleries and museums in Italy.
+It's also a conspicuously Tuscan city, with all the sleepy charm of the region and many worthwhile excursions into the countryside.

 Become our Tuscany Travel Expert